Rhythm1337/DO280-Notes/Chapter 4. Network Security.md

 ### Re-encryption

-This is a variation of Edge termination where traffic sent to the router is encrypted and the route from the router to the application is also encrypted with might be encrypted with a different certificate.
+This is a variation of Edge termination where traffic sent to the router is encrypted and the route from the router to the application is also encrypted which might be encrypted with a different certificate.

 ## Securing Applications with Edge Routes